edfcbz/task-api-rest-spring-360agency-test/README.md

 ## 📋 API Development - Review Technical Aspect and Improvement Suggestions
 * **1 - ListingServiceBO.java**
    * 1.1 - Method **public Listing update(Listing listing_)**
-     The methody need some improvements in logical and structural aspect.
+     This method need some improvements in logical and structural aspect.
 Improvements in Dealer's Listing limit test (published)
    * 1.2 - Methody **public Listing published(String listingId)**
      With similar aspect with update methody, it's possible improve the Limit Listing test, creating a new method for test it.
    * 1.3 - Method **public void findDealerByDealerIdAndVerifyNameAndLimitListing()**
    * 1.4 - **Log** method Arguments, increase details, adding logged user

+* **2 - DealerServiceBO.java**
+   * 2.1 - Method **public Dealer update(Dealer _dealer)**
+   * This method need improvements during Limit updating.
+This service not verify the Listing state as published yet ( Known bug )

-* **2 - Exception Classes**
+* **3 - Exception Classes**
-   * 1.1 - Generalize and reduce the number of exception classes.
+   * 3.1 - Generalize and reduce the number of exception classes.
 It will be important to adopt a handle class that will be responsible for returning the appropriate exception class for each case.

 ## 📋 API Test - Review Technical Aspect and Improvement Suggestions
 * 1 - ListingEndpointTest.java